 Welcome to the final article of my Baby Temperament & Sleep Series.
 If you are just joining us, you may want to start with Part 1, where I define baby temperament.

-During this series, we have reviewed 9 temperament traits that make up all of our personalities and seen how they might affect the way you help your baby or toddler sleep better.
-I’ve grouped some of the temperaments together to give you some ideas on helping your baby or toddler sleep better.
+During this series, we have reviewed 9 temperament traits that make up all of our personalities and we’ve seen how they might affect the way you help your baby or toddler sleep better.
+Here in our final article, I’ve grouped some of the temperaments together to give you some ideas on helping your baby or toddler sleep better.

 Adaptable, Regular, and Positive First Reaction

 If your baby or toddler is adaptable, she is probably a little more easy-going than other babies.
 If she skips a nap, she might not get cranky and will take it in stride.
-Her regularity makes it easy to plan play dates around her nap schedule and potty training might be really easy if she pees and poops at the same time every day.
-It might even be easier to master elimination communication, where you can gradually reduce the number of diapers you use for your baby by learning their rhythms and signs before they “go”.
-If your baby or toddler also typically has a positive first reaction to a new person, food, event or change to routine, she will likely not skip a beat to many changes in her sleep routine at once.
+Her regularity makes it easy to plan play dates around her nap schedule and potty training might be really easy.
+It might even be easier to master elimination communication, where you can gradually reduce the number of diapers you use for your baby by learning their rhythms and signs before they “go.”
+If your baby or toddler also typically has a positive first reaction to a new person, food, event, or change to routine, she will likely not skip a beat to many changes in her sleep routine at once.

 A baby with these temperament traits will likely respond well to a nudge from mom and dad when it comes to solving her sleep problems or breaking sleep associations.
 It will likely be a lot easier than you think to break some habits and get on a good routine and sleep schedule with your baby and all you need is a little confidence, time, and patience.
 All you have to do is take the first step and try.